nmstreethran/paper-based-microfluidics/CONTRIBUTING.md

 Tips:

 - Try not to pollute your PR with unintended changes and keep them simple and small.
 If possible, squash your commits.
-- Try to share how your code has been tested before submitting a PR.
+- Try to share how your changes have been tested before submitting a PR.
 - If your PR resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)).
 - Review
   - If your PR is ready for review, another contributor will be assigned to review your PR.
   - The reviewer will accept or comment on the PR.
-  - If needed address the comments left by the reviewer.
+  - If needed, address the comments left by the reviewer.
 Once you're ready to continue the review, ping the reviewer in a comment.
-  - Once accepted your code will be merged to `master`.
+  - Once accepted, your code will be merged into the main branch.

+## Contact details

+Repository maintainer: Nithiya Streethran (nmstreethran at gmail dot com)